shekharbiswas/Data-Product-Manager/README.md

 - Then, create data pipelines and warehousing strategies to prepare product data for thorough analysis.
 - Finally, gain expertise in evaluating live product data through A/B and multivariate testing to guide product iterations.

+We need practical skills to advance in career as a product manager in a data-driven environment.
+Extracting, enriching, and analyzing data visualizations, defining data infrastructure needs is crucial.
+Afterwards, we conduct experiments to iteratively enhance the product experience.